justinmklam/personal-blog/content/posts/2025/05/corne-keyboard/index.md

 It felt like I was in elementary school again, playing home row in the computer lab, trying to make sense of this piece of hardware that turns thoughts into words on a screen.

 I can usually type around 100-120 wpm, but the first few hours with this layout was definitely an adjustment.
-Made me realize that I was typing `n` and `b` with the wrong hands, that was hardest to get used to.
+After some practice, I was starting to get the hang of the columnar stagger.

 Started off with a paltry 30 wpm, steadily increased back up to my normal typing speed.
 After about 1-2 weeks, I was typing steadily enough to use it for work, albeit still nowhere close to my usual flow.
 At the 3-4 week mark, I became comfortable with the layout and started to get a better understanding of what worked and didn’t work in my layout.